jac99/FootAndBall/README.md

     }

 ### Environment and Dependencies
-Code was tested using Python 3.6 with PyTorch 1.6 on Ubuntu 18.04 with CUDA 10.2.
+Code was tested using Python 3.8 with PyTorch 1.10.2 on Ubuntu 18.04 with CUDA 10.2.
 Other dependencies include:
-* Python (1.6 or above)
+* opencv-python
 * scipy
-* opencv-python
-* kornia
 * PIL